AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 * [data tree event](Events#data_tree) `"treeItemUpdate"` – a data item has been updated
 * [connector event](Events#connectors) `"beforeCreateConnector"` – a connector is about to be created

-**Note:** To learn how change the default behavior of the chart in the Live Edit mode, see the [Events](Events) article.
-Please keep in mind that in addition to the special events listed here, all Live Edit interactions trigger [row events](Events#rows).

-The sample below shows how the Live Edit mode works.
+The following sample shows how the Live Edit mode works.
 All types of editing are enabled on the whole chart.

 {sample :height 360}GANTT\_NEW\_Live\_Edit\_01{sample}